What is IUI

 IUI vs IVF

 IUI is a less invasive and less expensive option compared to IVF and is the most commonly applied technique for donor insemination.
 Success rates using IUI vary, and some patient groups, particularly lesbian couples and single women, can do very well.
+Once you’ve injected the sperm you’re allowing the body’s natural processes to take over whereas in IVF you have more control; you can check the egg has fertilised and select the best embryos to put back into the womb.
+Success rates for IUI are generally around a third of that for IVF.
 However, where there is a problem with the quality of the sperm, the chance of pregnancy has been found to decrease.
 Most doctors suggest that IUI be seen as a course of treatment with three or more cycles recommended.
 The cycles do not have to be consecutive to be effective, although recent studies suggest that consecutive cycles are associated with a higher pregnancy rate.

 The London Women’s Clinic has been treating single women and lesbian couples for over a decade and has the largest donor insemination programme in the UK.
 In conjunction with our partners, the London Sperm Bank, donor sperm can be purchased via their online catalogue and with no wait for treatment.